Uly-Manigao/expense-tracker/README.md

 This template should help get you started developing with Vue 3 in Vite.

-FIRST VERSION OF THE CODE: https://expense-tracker-ulymanigaos-projects.vercel.app/
+TO USE THE PROJECT: https://expense-tracker-ulymanigaos-projects.vercel.app/

 ## Recommended IDE Setup